 Grilled Moroccan Lamb Salad.
-A warm lamb salad with Moroccan spices and a citrus sumac yoghurt a delicious, easy to prepare dish, any time of year.
-Let us show you how to perfect the marinating and cooking of your lamb cutlets and wow your friends and family with this beautiful dish.
+A warm lamb salad with Moroccan spices and a citrus sumac yoghurt dressing.
+A delicious, easy to prepare dish, any time of year.
+Let us show you how to perfect the marinating and cooking of the lamb cutlets and wow your friends and family with this beautiful dish.

 - Lamb - you can either buy a lamb rack and cut into cutlets or purchase cutlets.
 You can also substitute the cutlets with lamb chops.